aakashrsethi/donation/README.md

 # Project Description :

-The main goal of our project is to create and deploy an advanced online donation management system that can be used by platforms that promote low-cost restaurants as well as charitable organisations.
-In order to give contributors a simple, safe, and easy-to-use experience and make donating to deserving organisations, the system will make use of state-of-the-art Azure Services.The goal of this project is to completely transform the contribution management industry by offering a strong, adaptable, and cutting-edge system that supports platforms that offer reasonably priced dining options and charity organisations.
-We aim to develop a system that not only makes financial contributions easier but also fosters an open and interesting relationship between contributors and the organisations they support.
-To do this, we plan to make advantage of Azure Services' capabilities.
+- The core idea of our project is to address the challenges faced by both low-cost restaurants and charitable organizations in managing and receiving donations effectively.

+- The problem we are trying to solve is twofold: First, low-cost restaurants often struggle with limited resources to effectively manage donations and engage with contributors.
+Second, charitable organizations may face hurdles in receiving and managing donations efficiently, hindering their ability to fulfill their missions.

+- To tackle these issues, we are developing an advanced online donation management system leveraging state-of-the-art Azure Services.
+By creating a unified platform, we aim to provide a simple, safe, and easy-to-use experience for contributors while ensuring that both low-cost restaurants and charitable organizations can efficiently manage donations and foster meaningful relationships with their supporters.

+- Our project addresses a clear need by streamlining the donation process for both contributors and organizations, thereby enhancing transparency, efficiency, and trust in the donation management industry.
+The solution is clearly explained through our focus on leveraging Azure Services to develop a robust and adaptable system that meets the specific needs of low-cost restaurants and charitable organizations.

+- The purpose and basic functionality of our project are closely mapped to the problem statement and opportunity area.
+By offering a comprehensive donation management system tailored to the needs of both low-cost restaurants and charitable organizations, we aim to revolutionize the way contributions are managed and facilitate greater support for deserving causes.

 # Industry Type :